radialHuman/cpp_offline_books/Bjarne Stroustrup, A tour of C++/A tour of c++.md

     int* friends;
 }

-// fucntion that uses this type void func(Vector& v) // passing the original structure type, which is not const so can be altered by this function {
+// function that uses this type void func(Vector& v) // passing the original structure type, which is not const so can be altered by this function {
     std::cout << v.age <<'\n';